snowflakeOps/documentation/website/type.rst

 Node.js
 -------

-* your Node.js application is run with a daemon on controlled by Monit
+Your Node.js application is run with a daemon on controlled by Monit.
+To work properly its necessary to execute the application directly and not through for example ``npm run start`` which forks the actuall process and would lead to incorrect process handling.
+.. tip:: Also take a look at our How-to :ref:`howto-nuxt`.

 * select custom node version trough `nvm <https://github.com/creationix/nvm#usage>`__, by default, the latest node lts version is installed
 * nodejs has to listen on the ``~/cnf/nodejs.sock`` socket, permission ``660``